 What is an editor's process like?

-First, there will be a short sample editing quiz.
+There will be a short sample editing quiz first.
 We need to verify that

 you aren't a robot (or at least are a highly advanced one).
 As soon as

-we give customized feedback on your sample draft, you can pick from a
+we give feedback on your sample edits, you can pick from the

 feed of drafts that writers have posted.

-text for clues into what feedback they are looking for.
-If
+manuscript for guidance into what kind of feedback they are

 read their edits too.
 When you see something worth mentioning, highlight the text